-We baked these into cupcakes, adjusting the cooking time, frosted them with your classic buttery cream cheese frosting (a concession to the modern-day-Red-Velvet -obsessed–it seems historically the cake would have been frosted with a boiled milk frosting), and topped each Valentines treat with a smattering of red sprinkles.
+We baked these into cupcakes, adjusting the cooking time, frosted them with your classic buttery cream cheese frosting (a concession to the modern-day-Red-Velvet -obsessed–it seems historically the cake would have been frosted with a boiled milk frosting), and topped each Valentines treat with a smattering of red sprinkles (which, yes, ok, have dye.)
 Voilà!

 red (wine) velvet cupcakes.

 Adapted from Gilttaste.
 Makes 3 8-inch layers, or about 42 cupcakes.

 If making cupcakes, adjust the baking time to 20 minutes and then start checking them.
 Ours were done in 20 minutes, but it will as usual depend on your oven.